 During the period of time from about 2000 to 2013, most of the activity in the bioeconomy was focused on commodity products, especially fuels.
-The main products were ethanol and butanol, and the root technology was conversion of starches and cellulose to sugars, followed by fermentation.
-As petroleum became less expensive once again, fuels have become de-emphasized, and the product focus has shifted to more valuable products, such as foods, food additives and specialty chemicals.
+The main products were ethanol and butanol, and the root technology was the conversion of starches and cellulose to sugars, followed by fermentation.
+As petroleum became less expensive once again, fuels have become de-emphasized, and the product focus has shifted to more valuable products, such as foods, food additives, and specialty chemicals.
 Some have used sugars as feedstock.
 Some have used syngas and petroleum byproducts such as natural gas as feedstocks.
 Examples of products and technologies include:

 - Fish feed proteins, by fermentation

 - Meat substitutes, such as heme added to a soy base, by fermentation

 - Toll R&D and production for a variety of products, by fermentation

 - Air carbon, by natural gas fermentation